fedi-e2ee/public-key-directory-specification/Specification.md

 Messages is described [in a previous section](#protocol-message-decryption).
 Encryption is performed client-side by the user.

-If encryption was used, and the decrypted Protocol Message is a `BurnDown`, the Public Key Directory **MUST** discard it.
-BurnDown messages **MUST** be sent unencrypted.
-The instance is responsible for ensuring that only administrators **MAY** send a`BurnDown` to a Public Key Directory.
+If the decrypted Protocol Message is a `BurnDown`, the Public Key Directory **MUST** discard it.
+BurnDown messages **MUST** be sent by the instance server through a separate HTTP API, with a valid HTTP Message Signature for the operator issuing the BurnDown.

+The instance is responsible for ensuring that only administrators **MAY** send a `BurnDown` to a Public Key Directory.

-Some Protocol Messages require an HTTP Signature, even when sent in plaintext.
+With the sole exception of `RevokeKeyThirdParty`, all Protocol Messages require an HTTP Signature.
 A missing signature in these instances is treated as invalid, and incurs a rate-limiting penalty.

 The JSON blob should then be deserialized into an Object and handled appropriately (see next subsection).